Do you want to create an email newsletter for your website, blog, or eCommerce business?

 - 12 tips to grow your email list quickly

 Step 7.
-How to Make Money from Email Newsletter
+How to Make Money from Your Email Newsletter

-As your subscriber count grows, you would want to explore opportunities to monetize your email newsletter.
+As your subscriber count grows, you’ll want to explore more opportunities to monetize your email newsletter.

 Following are just some of the easiest ways to make money from your email newsletter.

-First, you would obviously want to use your email list to sell your own products.
+First, you’ll obviously want to use your email list to sell your own products.
 You can use your email list to send special offers and discount deals exclusive to your subscribers.

-You can also bring them back to your website by adding calls to action, offer members-only content, demo, and free samples.
+You can also bring them back to your website by adding calls to action and offering members-only content, demos, and free samples.

-Upselling is a sales technique to persuade customers into buying something additional like an upgrade or add-on.
-As your email list grows, you can send personalized offers to existing customers.
+Upselling is a sales technique that persuades customers into buying something extra, like an upgrade or add-on.
+As your email list grows, you can send your personalized offers to your newsletter subscribers.

 Due to its highly targeted messaging and personalized offers, upsell emails tend to perform way better.
 This may lead many businesses to send more such emails.